xtool-org/xtool/Sources/xtool/Documentation.docc/Installation-Linux.md

 >
 > **Password:** If you aren't enrolled in the paid developer program, you'll want to use password-based authentication.
 This relies on private Apple APIs to authenticate, so you may want to create a throwaway Apple ID to be extra cautious.

 Once you select a login mode, you'll be asked to provide the corresponding credentials (API key or email+password+2FA).
-Needless to say, *your credentials are only sent to Apple* and nobody else (feel free to build Supersign from source and check!)
+Needless to say, *your credentials are only sent to Apple* and nobody else (feel free to build xtool from source and check!)

-### 3. Configure Supersign: SDK
+### 3. Configure xtool: SDK

 After you're logged in, you'll be asked to provide the path to the `Xcode.xip` file you downloaded earlier.